Gaya2001/Gaya2001/README.md

 # 💫 About Me:
 I am a dedicated Third-year Software Engineering undergraduate at the Sri Lanka Institute of Information Technology (SLIIT), passionate about leveraging technology to solve real-world challenges.
 My academic journey has provided me with a strong foundation in programming, web development, mobile application development, DevOps principles, and software engineering methodologies.

-I have hands-on experience with various projects, including developing a user management system using the MERN stack, creating the "Wash and Go" vehicle wash service website, and designing a personalized fitness application with integrated task management.
-Additionally, I developed "Aroma," a coffee shop application using Android Studio, which features a customizable menu, event management, and personalized user experiences.

-Beyond my technical expertise, I possess strong project management, teamwork, leadership, and communication skills.
-My collaborative experiences with academic projects have further strengthened my ability to work effectively in dynamic environments.
-I am fluent in both English and Sinhala.

 I am committed to continuous learning and professional growth.
 My goal is to contribute to innovative software solutions and DevOps-driven projects, ensuring efficient, reliable, and scalable systems in collaborative settings.